Overview

 companies with what we view as poor track records by screening potential investments considering

-governance, and environmental justice.
+corporate governance, and environmental justice.

-We also use shareholder activism to focus on our five target pillars (racial justice and gender equity,
+We also use shareholder activism to focus on our six target and to address a variety of sub issues

-variety of sub issues within our five core pillars such as executive compensation, predatory lending,
+within our five core pillars such as executive compensation, predatory lending, inequity in

 For information regarding the risks associated with socially responsible investing, please see the